Safeguard American Voter Eligibility Act (H.R. 22)

 Background:

-The Safeguard American Voter Eligibility (SAVE) act is a proposed bill to change how people register to vote for federal elections by making them show proof of U.S. citizenship.
-It would try to make voter registration rules stricter.
-But it has also brought troubles for it getting past the Senate and has made discussion between the 2 political parties.
+The Safeguard American Voter Eligibility (SAVE) Act is a proposed bill to change how people register to vote for federal elections by making them show physical proof of U.S. citizenship (Congress.gov, 2025).
+It attempts to make voter registration rules stricter.
+However, it has faced hurdles in moving past the Senate and has driven significant discussion between the two major political parties.

-The SAVE act was first introduced in the House of Representatives, and it was passed on to the senate with a 220-208 vote on 4/10/25.
-Since then, it has stayed stuck in the senate due to it not being brought out of its committee or brought to a final vote for it to become law which has to happen for the bill to become law.
+The SAVE Act was first introduced in the House of Representatives, where it passed and was transmitted to the Senate following a 220–208 vote on April 10, 2025 (Congress.gov, 2025).
+Since then, it has remained in the Senate due to it not being advanced out of its assigned committee or brought to a final floor vote, both of which are required for the bill to become law.

-The Republican side (main supporter of the bill) argues that non-U.S. citizens illegally registering to vote shouldn’t be looked over, even though it rarely happens, but with possible mistakes that might allow non-U.S. citizens to vote, they say that’s another reason for the bill to be passed.
+The Republican side (the main supporter of the bill) argues that non-U.S. citizens registering to vote should not be overlooked, even though it rarely happens.
+They emphasize that potential administrative gaps might allow non-U.S. citizens to vote, which they cite as a primary reason for the bill to be passed.

 Summary of Bill:

-The Saves Act is intended to make sure non-U.S. citizens aren’t able to vote for federal elections by making proof of citizenship necessary when registering to vote.
-The bill has been able to pass the House of Representatives, but it has stayed stuck in the senate due to not enough support of the bill and the discussion it has brought between the 2 parties.
+The SAVE Act is intended to ensure non-U.S. citizens are unable to vote in federal elections by making documentary proof of citizenship mandatory when registering to vote (Congress.gov, 2025).
+While the bill successfully passed the House of Representatives, it remains stalled in the Senate due to a lack of broader institutional support and ongoing partisan disagreements between both parties.

 .